pachun/boo/README.md

-# Puck Drop
+# Boo

+_The lazy ghost_.

-Puck Drop is a set of steps that I use to set up new or re-imaged Mac machines.
+Boo is a set of steps that I use to set up new or re-imaged Mac machines.
+It includes some manual steps and then some automated steps to install my apps and setup my terminal ([Ghostty](https://ghostty.org)), along with my dotfiles which mainly configure [Neovim](https://neovim.io) and [Lazy.nvim](https://lazy.folke.io/).

 [Install Xcode](https://apps.apple.com/us/app/xcode/id497799835)
 [Install Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704)